Generic name: fingolimod hydrochloride

 â€‹Patients with some pre-existing conditions (e.g., ischemic heart disease, history of myocardial infarction, congestive heart failure, history of cardiac arrest, cerebrovascular disease, history of symptomatic bradycardia, history of recurrent syncope, severe untreated sleep apnea, AV block, sino-atrial heart block) may poorly tolerate the GILENYA-induced bradycardia, or experience serious rhythm disturbances after the first dose of GILENYA.
 Prior to treatment with GILENYA, these patients should have a cardiac evaluation by a physician appropriately trained to conduct such evaluation, and, if treated with GILENYA, should be monitored overnight with continuous ECG in a medical facility after the first dose.
 GILENYA is contraindicated in patients who in the last 6 months experienced myocardial infarction, unstable angina, stroke, transient ischemic attack (TIA), decompensated heart failure requiring hospitalization or Class III/IV heart failure) [see Contraindications (4)].

-â€‹Experience with GILENYA is limited in patients receiving concurrent therapy with drugs that slow heart rate (e.g., beta blockers, heart-rate lowering calcium channel blockers such as diltiazem or verapamil, or digoxin).
+â€‹Experience with GILENYA is limited in patients receiving concurrent therapy with drugs that slow heart rate or atrioventricular conduction (e.g., beta blockers, heart-rate lowering calcium channel blockers such as diltiazem or verapamil, or digoxin).
 Because the initiation of GILENYA treatment is also associated with slowing of the heart rate, concomitant use of these drugs during GILENYA initiation may be associated with severe bradycardia or heart block.
-The possibility to switch to non-heart-rate lowering drugs should be evaluated by the physician prescribing the heart-rate lowering drug before initiating GILENYA.
+The possibility to switch to drugs that do not slow the heart rate or atrioventricular conduction should be evaluated by the physician prescribing these drugs before initiating GILENYA.
 In patients who cannot switch, overnight continuous ECG monitoring after the first dose is recommended [see Drug Interactions (7)].

 â€‹Clinical data indicate effects of GILENYA on heart rate are maximal after the first dose although milder effects on heart rate may persist for, on average, 2-4 weeks after initiation of therapy at which time heart rate generally returns to baseline.
 Physicians should continue to be alert to patient reports of cardiac symptoms.